What you capture when you integrate.

 const result = await models[model].run(userTask)

-await route.reportOutcome(result) // mints tokens proportional to performance liftRead the integration guide Where does your routing data go today?
+await route.reportOutcome(result) // mints tokens proportional to performance liftLearn how to contribute Where does your routing data go today?

 | Lab-owned auto-routing | Hokusai | |